karthi448/MGDEVIL8-/README.md

 # 🙏🏻So, please Support im help in trending and current updates upload 🔥
 # 📌 My Gmail g6279054@gmail.com
 # 🖥️ LINUX Trending Book Realise in 6th Edition in Linux Full informations 🔗
+join my Git-hub chennal and more informations proved
+#             THANKING YOU!